eorroe/NodeList.js/README.md

 # My wish

 My wish would be to have all modern browsers implement `NodeList` like this.
-I mean I don't see why this would hurt if it grows with help/feedback.
-As of right now `NodeList` don't do anything but store `nodes`.
+I honestly don't see why this would hurt if it grows with help/feedback.
+As of right now `NodeList` doesn't do anything but store `Live Nodes`.
 And this is using the DOM's Native APIs so there's nothing new.
+Only thing is I'd say it would be done with `ES6` `Proxies`.

 # Who/What is this for?

 This library is for devs who want to manipulate the `DOM` using the Native DOM APIs without having to loop through elements and using one function `$` to query instead of all of the `getElementById`, `getElementsByClassName` etc.

 Getting this natively, I would need tons of help.
 I don't know anything about writing specs and getting things standardized.

+# **My Apolgies**

+This is the first repository I've ever written for others to use.
+So bare with me, this is not professionally done.

+# My Gratitude:

 I tweeted at [@paul_irish][1], [@addyosmani][2], [@jeresig][3], [@simevidas][4], [@BrendanEich][5] about this because those are people I admire in the Web Development Community.
 So Thank You Guys.